 - Frequency and duration of use – The longer and more often you take Klonopin, the longer it will stay in your system.

-- Polydrug abuse – Some substances can slow down or speed up the elimination half-life of Klonopin.
+- Polydrug abuse – Some substances, such as alcohol, can slow down or speed up the elimination half-life of Klonopin.
 As a result, using other drugs with the medication can affect how long it remains in your body.

 Because of all of these independent variables, it can be difficult to say just how long clonazepam stays in your system.

-How Long Will Klonopin Be Detected in Your System on a Drug Test?
+How Long Will Klonopin Show Up on a Drug Test?

 Similar to other benzodiazepine medications, Klonopin (clonazepam) can be detected on a standard drug test.
 If you have to take a drug test for employment or another reason and are taking Klonopin as prescribed by your physician, be sure to bring a doctor’s note with you when you take the drug test.